mesosphere/dcos-docs-site/pages/dkp/kommander/2.3/dkp-upgrade/upgrade-kommander/index.md

   <p class="message--important"><strong>IMPORTANT:</strong> Beginning with DKP version 2.2, MetalLB is no longer managed as a platform application.
 If you installed MetalLB on the cluster that you're upgrading prior to DKP version 2.2, you will need to detach MetalLB from the cluster prior to upgrading.</p>

-  1. Pause the helm release.
+  1. Pause the helm release:

       ```bash
       kubectl -n kommander patch -p='{"spec":{"suspend": true}}' --type=merge helmrelease/metallb